dmenne/custom-radio/README.md

 "esModuleInterop": true,
 ```

-* Now you can use `buttonStyle`, by importing it into the component
+* Now you can use `buttonStyle` by importing it into the component

 ```typescript
   @Input()